Turbo Orca FXR..Ultimate FXR

 Round Three...Come Up with a Plan

-Since we've been around for awhile and have a long memory for things we are interested in, and since we had spent a lot of time at Camber Fairing in 1977 with Jerry Greer working on our 1977 Bol D'Or Monoshock racers, we knew Jerry had been involved with Don Vesco and his Rabid Transit fairings that were marketed for a few years to the BMW and Jap crowd.
-We tracked one down and adapted it to our FXR before we stripped it down.
+Since we've been around for awhile and have a long memory for things we are interested in, and since we had spent a lot of time at Camber Fairing in 1977 with Jerry Greer working on our 1977 Bol D'Or Monoshock racers body work and fuel tanks, we knew Jerry had been involved with Don Vesco and his Rabid Transit fairings that were marketed for a few years to the BMW and Jap crowd.
+We tracked two down and adapted one to our FXR before we stripped it down.

 mounted fairing that is wide enough to get your shoulders

-his craft.
-A very sophisticated aero design that gives good
+because Jerry knew his craft.
+A very sophisticated aero design

 We fabbed up these mounts and had them powder coated.
 They bolt to the steering head and frame.